xavierbroadhead/COMP261-Assignment-2/README.md

 # COMP261 Assignment 3
 A 3D rendering app that renders polygons to create a scene.
 The RGB values of the light behind the screen can be altered, and the scene can be rotated, transformed, and scaled.
-To use, load in one of the text files.
+To begin, run Renderer.java, and load in one of the text files.

 # Hotkeys
 <kbd>+/-</kbd> - Zoom in/Zoom out